 I just love that cheese making, along with so many other things with Traditional Foods, is so flexible and can accommodate different lifestyles. 🙂

-- 1 packet of Feta culture (I get mine here)
+- 1 packet of Feta cheese culture (I get mine here)

-- 1/2 tsp liquid rennet (if using double srength, use 1/2 the amount)
+- 1/2 tsp single strength liquid rennet (if using double strength, use 1/2 the amount)

 - 1/4 cup cool, filtered water